nelci592/reporting-docs/using-reports-in-applications/overview.md

 Wondering about specific report design?
 You might find helpful suggestions on how to present the data in           [Report Structure]({%slug telerikreporting/designing-reports/report-structure/overview%}) section.

 Are you into ASP.NET Core?
-See how to display reports in a .NET Core application for Windows, Linux, and macOS platforms here -           [.NET Core Support]({%slug telerikreporting/using-reports-in-applications/dotnet-core-support%}).
+See how to display reports in a .NET Core application for Windows, Linux, and macOS platforms here -           [.NET Core Support]({%slug telerikreporting/using-reports-in-applications/dot-net-core-support%}).

-# See Also